 There are many amazing viewpoints inside and outside the forts to watch the sunset – at least five are within the fort for a great view out across the city and desert.

-3) Stay in a fort or a Haveli and feel like a Royalty
+3) Stay in a fort or a Haveli like a Royalty

 The massive Jaisalmer fort is a functional fort – there are rooms in it where you can actually stay.
 There are several Havelis in Jaisalmer that you can visit or even stay in one.
 Even outside the forts there are multiple Havelis (Royal Houses) with massive rooms where you can stay.